Hrais12/Hrais12-HTML-and-CSS-Website-SBA/README.md

 one for the languages cards.

- used CSS Media Queries to meke the website responsive.
+ used CSS Media Queries to make the website responsive.